aelsabbahy/miniswarm/README.md

 # Wait for it to show up in `miniswarm vis` or by using CLI
 docker service ls
+docker service ps redis

-# Now that redis is deployed, lets if our vote service is running
+# Now that redis is deployed, the  vote service should now be running
 docker service ls

 # And the health..